 The test range shall be calibrated according to calibration method described in TR 37.941, clause 8.3.

-1. Place the BS at the positioner, such that blocking effect in the vertical domain is minimized.
+1. Place the BS at the positioner with mechanical down-tilt set to zero, such that blocking effect in the vertical domain is minimized.

-2. Align the manufacturer declared coordinate system orientation (D.2) of the BS with the coordinate system used by the test system.
+2. Align the manufacturer declared coordinate system orientation (D.2) of the BS for test beam direction(s) in test beam direction set in sub-clause 4.9.3.2 with the coordinate system used by the test system.

 3. The measurement device characteristics shall be: Detection mode set to True RMS.

 4. Set the BS to transmit on both polarizations according to applicable test configuration in clause 4.8 using the corresponding test model NR-FR1-TM1.1 described in TS 38.141-1 [3], clause 4.9.2.
+The configured EIRP for each of the test beams shall be in direct relation to the intended use of the BS.